-- Discovery.
+- Discovering.
 The discovery phase utilises mostly qualitative research methods such as interviews and observations to gain empathy of a customers world.

 - Understanding.
 The understanding phase is about making sense of the data and making choices about the insights, core needs and points of view and to determine the core problem.

 - Creating.
 The creating phase is when creativity comes in to play to ideate lots of possible options.
 In this phase, the more options the better so that we don’t leap to a ‘solution’.
 Once we’ve ideated, then building prototypes come in to play.
 A prototype can be as simple as a sketch or a working website. the key, is to make a prototype good enough for users to experience and understand the concept.

 - Testing.
 The testing phase is all about getting out of the office and engaging with customers by using well-designed experiments.
 The important observation here is that the experiments create action.